Six degrees of sibling separation

 Susanne’s maternal side of family greeting her at the Seattle airport

-Susanne had asked my father if he had any childhood photos.
-My grandmother (my dad’s mom) was really good about keeping scrapbooks of each of the kids and grandkids.
-As they were thumbing through the pages, there were photos of the fathers of a couple of the siblings in the room.
-It’s just amazing to think how these people are all connected.
-Apparently Susanne’s mom (no disrespect) was rather “friendly.”
-While some of the ladies chatted up my father, my stepmother Hattie went to make some coffee and Susanne followed to help.
-Hattie was telling Susanne how much she reminded her of my sister Carylee.
-A bit later Hattie took Susanne upstairs to show her photos of my sister and me.
-Susanne was asking questions about us…one of which was where we lived.
-When Hattie told Susanne that Carylee lived in San Diego, there was a pang in her heart…Susanne exclaimed, “I live in San Diego!”
+Susanne asked my father if he had any childhood photos.
+My grandmother was excellent at keeping scrapbooks of each of the kids and grandkids.
+As they thumbed through the pages, there were photos of the fathers of a couple of the siblings in the room.
+It’s amazing how all these people were connected.
+Apparently, Susanne’s mom (no disrespect) was rather “friendly.”
+While some of the ladies chatted with my father, my stepmother, Hattie, went to make some coffee, and Susanne followed to help.
+Hattie remarked how much Susanne reminded her of my sister Carylee.
+Later, Hattie took Susanne upstairs to show her photos of my sister and me.
+Susanne asked questions about us, one of which was where we lived.
+When Hattie mentioned that Carylee lived in San Diego, there was a pang in Susanne’s heart.
+She exclaimed, “I live in San Diego!”

 Susanne Da La Flor – my new found half-sister

-During my initial conversation with Susanne, I asked her what part of San Diego she lived in?
-She asked me if I was familiar with the area.
-I told her that I’d lived in San Diego a couple times and used to work on Harbor Island as the Director of Marketing for a large yacht dealer.
-She asked me if I knew a guy and provided me with only his last name, Macintyre…I said “Will Macintyre?” and she said yes.
+During my initial conversation with Susanne, I asked her what part of San Diego she lived in.
+She asked if I was familiar with the area.
+I told her that I’d lived in San Diego a couple of times and used to work on Harbor Island as the Director of Marketing for a large yacht dealer.
+She asked if I knew a guy and provided only his last name, Macintyre.
+I responded, “Will Macintyre?” and she said yes.
 “I worked in the same office as this guy,” I exclaimed.
-She told me that she and her husband were friends and neighbors (I’d actually been to Will’s house before).
-Susanne then told me that she lived in Arizona a couple times, including the Phoenix area.
-I asked her where, and when she told me, I said that we used to live in that same area when we were kids.
-I asked her when she lived in the area…she told me the year they moved away, I told her that we too moved that same year…to Texas.
+She told me that she and her husband were friends and neighbors (I’d even been to Will’s house before).
+Susanne then told me that she had lived in Arizona a couple of times, including the Phoenix area.
+When I asked her where, she said it was the same area we had lived in as kids.
+I asked when she lived there, and when she told me the year they moved away, I said that we also moved that same year… to Texas.

 Susanne with my/our sister Carylee